stanleyn/MOAB/README.md

 You can find the matrix of `Method x Neighborhood Size` in `FullDF`

-### TCGA-Adeno
+### TCGA-Adreno
-To run the benchmarking task for the TCGA-adeno dataset,
+To run the benchmarking task for the TCGA-adreno dataset,

 ```R
 > source('TCGA_adeno/LP_Test_adeno.R')